slopezpereyra/slopezpereyra.github.io/_posts/2023-03-17-ThePurposeOfScience.md

 subtitle: A few ethical observations
 ---

-The pragmatist view is that the *meaning* of any idea consists entirely on its practical effects.
-The common conception according to which we know what the physical concept of *force* implies, but we ignore what it actually *is*, is —the pragmatist says— a contradiction: *what it is* is identical to *what it implies*.
-An ethical parallel is the utilitarian notion according to which the ethical value of an action resides only and solely in its consequences —provided some moral mapping exists to determine what consequences are good and bad.

-Both conceptions appeal greatly to me, but their application to scientific enterprise causes me great discomfort in view of the way technological advancement is occurring.
-It may be wise to ask: what is science striving to produce?
-What effects is it seeking to evoke?

 Technological development is occurring at a rate that greatly surpasses our capacity to collectively conceive, consider, and decide upon its ethical